-- 19. Within the guidance for each Principle there are prompts that institutions may find helpful in undertaking their evaluation and identifying areas of good practice and areas for enhancement or development.
-This is supported by further detail in the SEAP Guidance Annex C for the 'Learning, teaching and assessment' and the 'Supporting student success' principles. - 20.
+- 18. Within the guidance for each Principle there are prompts that institutions may find helpful in undertaking their evaluation and identifying areas of good practice and areas for enhancement or development. - 19.
 The Principles diagram, includes key activities and sources of data/evidence that have been identified by the sector and mapped to each principle.
 Extracts of each principle have been included in this guidance and should be used for reference.
 It is not expected that institutions evaluate every point.
-Institutions should consider what data and evidence is appropriate to their own context and best highlights key areas of focus for enhancement or development in the current year. - 21.
+Institutions should consider what data and evidence is appropriate to their own context and best highlights key areas of focus for enhancement or development in the current year. - 20.
 Although there are separate 'Data and evidence' and 'Externality' Principles, these do not require separate sections within the evaluation as they underpin the four headline principles.
 The relevant data and evidence should be set out by institutions in relation to each Principle as per the guidance provided and the outcomes of external activities and feedback, should inform the evaluation of the relevant Principles.